senawDragon/senaw-console-tools/README.md

-IP | This command allows you to see your public IP address software_installed | This command allows you to see all installed software on your computer pc_specs | This command allows you to see a variety of your computer's specifications clear | This command allows you to clear out all previous characters and graphics from screen, this does the same thing as clear/cls open | This command allows you to open software web_browse | This command allows you to visit a website web_search | This command allows you to search using google
+IP | This command allows you to see your public IP address software_installed | This command allows you to see all installed software on your computer pc_specs | This command allows you to see a variety of your computer's specifications clear | This command allows you to clear terminal, this does the same thing as clear/cls open | This command allows you to open software web_browse | This command allows you to visit a website web_search | This command allows you to search using google